Important warning for older adults with dementia:

 Before taking aripiprazole,

-- tell your doctor and pharmacist if you are allergic to aripiprazole, any other medications, or any of the ingredients in aripiprazole tablets, orally disintegrating tablets, or oral solution.
-Ask your doctor or pharmacist for a list of the ingredients.
+- tell your doctor and pharmacist if you are allergic to aripiprazole, any other medications, or any of the ingredients in aripiprazole preparations.
+Ask your doctor or pharmacist or check the Medication Guide for a list of the ingredients.